wallaby-rails/wallaby-rails/docs/view.md

     - `:max`: Truncates a given text after a given `max` if text is longer than `max`
 - xml

-Apart from the above types, we also support:
+Apart from the above types, these are also supported:

 - belongs_to
   - metadata options for `show` partial: